chinchang/kushagra.dev/_posts/2014-01-20-build-git-learn-git.markdown

 ---
 layout: post
-title: 'Build GIT - Learn GIT'
+title: 'Build GIT - Learn GIT (P1)'
 ---

 If you are reading this post, you probably are using Git or want to use Git.
-I am a big fan of Git and also [those posts](http://teropa.info/blog/2013/11/03/make-your-own-angular-part-1-scopes-and-digest.html) where people [implement some piece of technology](http://modernjavascript.blogspot.in/2013/08/promisesa-understanding-by-doing.html) in order to understand how their work in the core.
-This is once such post written to spread my love for Git.
+I am a big fan of Git and also [those posts](http://teropa.info/blog/2013/11/03/make-your-own-angular-part-1-scopes-and-digest.html) where people [implement some piece of an existing technology](http://modernjavascript.blogspot.in/2013/08/promisesa-understanding-by-doing.html) in order to understand how their work in the core.
+This is one such post written to spread my love for Git. **Yes, we'll implement Git!**

-This article covers the following topics in Git:
+This part implements basics of the following concepts:
 1. Repository.
 2. Commit.
 3. Commit chaining.
 4. Branch.

+All the code written is available in a Github repo:

+<a href="https://github.com/chinchang/build-git-learn-git/" class="button button-big">Github Repo</a>

 ### What is Git?
 ---